janaipakos/janaipakos.github.io/_posts/2016-06-15-building-gherkin-specs-for-AML-application.md

 -Step: 3, Tester: Bob, Task: Record transaction ID 3 to database, Expected Result: Confirm transaction flagged
 ```

-This “documentation” has problems.
+This "documentation" has problems.
 From a tester perspective, I have no idea how this system works, or even its possible results.
 The only thing that interests me, in this case tester James, is making sure the ID 1 transaction is not flagged.
-I have no idea why or how flagging occurs, and I don’t care about the other transactions.
+I have no idea why or how flagging occurs, and I don't care about the other transactions.
 In a classic case of CYA, I'm only focused on what test case my name is attached to.

 From the perspective of any non-tester, this document tells us nothing about the application or software.
 Deductive reasoning tells us that this system flags transactions for any number of reasons: locations other than USA, Mars as the location, locations not a string of three characters, locations in lowercase.
 Similarly, the amounts may need to be 5000, start with the digit 5, or be four digits in length.
 There are a litany of unknowns.
 And it leads to a case of shortsightedness and mystery.

 Compare this to a specification:

 ```gherkin
 Feature: Screen valid transactions